lasong/multi-langtons-ant/README.md

 ## How to run
 - Clone repo
-- Go to repo and run `npm run start (iterations) (verbose)`, where `iterations` is the number of iterations of the simulation and `verbose` (optional) starts the programme in  verbose mode.
-E.g. `npm run start 42` or `npm run start 42 verbose`.
-The default iteration is 10 if none is given.
+- Go to repo and run `npm run start (fileName) (iterations) (verbose)`, where `fileName` is the starting conditions in a json file, `iterations` is the number of iterations of the simulation and `verbose` (optional) starts the programme in  verbose mode.
+E.g. `npm run start startingConditions.json 42` or `npm run start startingConditions.json 42 verbose`.

+## Note
+- The json file with starting conditions must be in the same directory as the repo.
+- The default iteration is 10 if none is given.